Artist In Residence

 LUX Center for the Arts is committed to cultivating and preserving a culture of inclusion and connectedness.
 We are able to grow and learn better together as a diverse team.
 In recruiting for our team, we embrace an equal opportunity approach and welcome the unique contributions that each individual can bring in terms of education, opinions, culture, ethnicity, race, sex, gender identity and expression, nation of origin, age, languages spoken, veteran’s status, color, religion, disability, sexual orientation and beliefs.

-Teaching Opportunities– Artists in Residence (AIRs) teach a significant portion of the educational programming at the LUX.
+Teaching Opportunities – Artists in Residence (AIRs) teach a significant portion of the educational programming at LUX.
 Teaching hours are paid hours.
-AIRs can expect to teach anywhere between 1-3 classes per week, based on the desired teaching load of the artist.
+AIRs can expect to teach anywhere between 1-3 classes or workshops per week on average.
 Those may include but are not limited to:

-• Evening adult classes: Held Tuesdays-Thursdays, 6:30-9pm, year-round.
+Evening adult classes: 6:30-9pm, year-round.
 Offered in multi-week sessions.
 Residents typically teach 1-2 per week.

-• Saturday youth classes: Offered in multi-week sessions, year-round.
+Saturday classes: Offered in multi-week sessions, year-round.
 Residents often teach 1 per week.

-• Workshops: Typically offered on Monday evenings, Friday evenings, and some Saturday afternoons, year-round.
+Workshops: Typically offered on Monday evenings, Friday evenings, and some Saturday afternoons, year-round.
+Single-session classroom events.
 Residents often teach 1 per week.

-• Summer Camps for grades k-12: Offered in 3-hour, Monday-Friday sessions.
+Summer Camps for grades k-12: Offered in 3-hour, Monday-Friday sessions.
 Summer camps typically run first week of June though early August.
-Residents must support summer camps through teaching, curriculum development or other support arrangements.
+Residents are given the opportunity to teach or support camps as a chance to build classroom experience with youth.

 All preparatory work and staff meetings are paid as well.
-LUX Staff work to make sure schedules are planned several weeks in advance and most time-off requests are met.
+LUX Staff work to schedule classes and teaching responsibilities in advance on a quarterly basis.
+Residents will meet regularly with education staff to coordinate teaching and work schedules.

 Gallery and Shop Experience – AIRs may work hourly shifts in LUX's gallery and shop.
-Typical shifts include installing or de-installing shows, uploading work onto LUX's website and standard customer service.
+Typical shifts include installing or de-installing shows, ringing up purchases, answering phones, uploading work onto LUX's website and providing welcoming guest experiences to our visitors.
 Training is provided at the beginning of the residency.

-Community Events – The LUX hosts 2-3 annual Community Events per year.
+Community Events – LUX hosts 2-3 major Community Events per year.
+We also bring art activities to partner organizations off-site throughout the year.
 AIRs support these events and are expected to set up, lead an activity, and clean up after each event alongside other LUX Staff and volunteers.
 AIRs are also expected to attend monthly First Friday events and the LUX Annual Art Auction.
-Hours spent supporting these and similar events are paid hours..
+Hours spent supporting these and similar events are paid hours.

 Residency Benefits

-Studio Access – AIRs are entitled to a free private studio space, 24-hour access to the building, and use of all studio equipment.
+Studio Access – AIRs are provided a free private studio space, 24-hour access to the building, and use of all studio equipment.
 Ceramics residents have access to regularly stocked clay and glaze materials and free use of kilns in exchange for studio maintenance duties.
-All residents can buy materials from the LUX at cost.
+All residents can buy materials from LUX at cost and may order specialized materials through our suppliers as available.

 Housing Stipend - All residents receive a $400 per month housing stipend.
 A full breakdown of income is detailed below under Financial Support.

-Materials Stipend – Residents receive a $120 a month stipend that is intended to help purchase art supplies.
+Materials Stipend – Residents receive a $120 a month stipend that is up to the discretion of the resident for purchase of materials or other needs.

-Exhibition Opportunities – AIRs are offered representation in the sales gallery for the duration of their residency.
-Residents of a year or longer are also given a solo exhibition during one of the final months of their residency.
+Exhibition Opportunities – Residents are provided with a solo exhibition during their residency at a time agreed upon between the resident and exhibitions team staff.
 Residents can gain curatorial experience by helping to plan and execute group exhibitions and community shows in our experimental gallery spaces.

-LUX Gallery Shop – AIRs are welcome to submit work into the LUX's in-person and online shop..
+LUX Gallery Shop – AIRs are welcome to submit work into the LUX's in-person and online shop.
+Residents who sell work in the shop will receive 60% of any sales and will determine the sale value of their own work.

 Private Resident Studios